(1) This section applies where—

-(b) the court has declined, on an application under that section, to make such an order, or
+(b) the court has declined, on an

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Take a free trial

 Brexit: The UK's departure from the EU on exit day ie Friday 31 January 2020 has implications for practitioners dealing with provisions in the CPR relevant to cross border matters, including CPR 5.4C (discussed below).
 For guidance on the impact of Brexit on the CPR, see Cross border

 What is quia timet relief?Injunctions are generally awarded where a party has already suffered a wrong.
 For guidance on injunctions generally, see Practice Note: Injunctions—guiding principles.
 However, an injunction may be sought before a party's rights have been infringed on the basis that they

 Involuntary manslaughter—introductionManslaughter can be classified as either voluntary or involuntary.
 Voluntary manslaughter consists of those killings which would be murder (because the accused has the relevant mental element—hence the label voluntary manslaughter) but which are reduced to